in , , ,

 Written by Virtus

 I'm possible the most dedicated member of the Splashgame Community.
-You'll find me in the forums, mentoring newcomers, and creating content like tutorials and game reviews.
-I lead community projects, provide feedback to developers, My goal is to enhance the community experience for all members.
+You'll find me in the forums, mentoring newcomers, and creating content like tutorials, guides and game updates.

 Missing em ol bbs' days!